ebu/libadm/docs/tutorial.rst

 -------------------------------

-Multiple ``AudioBlockFormat`` s in an :cpp:class:`adm::AudioChannelFormat` should all have an :cpp:class:`adm::Rtime` and a :cpp:class:`adm::Duration`.
+Multiple ``AudioBlockFormat`` s in an :cpp:class:`adm::AudioChannelFormat` should all have an :cpp:type:`adm::Rtime` and a :cpp:type:`adm::Duration`.

 In practice, however, it can be very hard to determine the duration of an ``adm::AudioBlockFormat`` during its creation or setup.
 This is due to the fact